Should start-ups outsource software development to scale faster?

 If your start-ups hinges on technology, but you have no technical knowledge—it’s a bad idea to outsource software development from the get-go.
 The risk to your company is too great to delegate control of key technology, architectural, and infrastructure decisions.

 Having a technically-minded person in a position of leadership is wise.
 I’d recommend that non-technical founders find a technical co-founder and/or Chief Technology Officer (CTO) who can sense-check technology decisions.

 If you are technical, or you bring a technical co-founder/CTO on board, outsourcing your development work is not only viable—but desirable.

 A well-managed, outsourced team you can depend on—combined with in-house technical leadership—is a highly scalable model.
 It’s easier to acquire skilled team members from a global talent pool, and there are immense time and cost savings too.

-Five ways an outsourced development team fosters start-up growth
+05 benefits an outsourced development team fosters start-ups growth

 Time and money matter to start-ups.
 You’re likely in a hurry to prove your concept through a minimal viable product (MVP) that you can use to build a customer base or recurring revenue, or as a means to attract further investment to evolve the product and grow the company.

 Typically, you’ll have a finite budget and deadlines to meet as you’re working towards your MVP.
 Provided you have the technical vision you need, an outsourced team of developers is a great idea for launching your business in this high-pressure scenario.

 Here’s five reasons why start-ups should outsource software development to scale faster:

 Hiring processes create lag.
 It can take anywhere from 30 to 90 days to hire a mid-level developer in local markets including notice periods.
 That’s up to three months before you can even begin introductions, share your vision and start creating cohesion.